SwarmUS/SwarmUS-ROS/src/swarmus_ros_navigation/README.md

 ## Overview

-This package contains the nodes related to the navigation stack of our pioneer 2DX.
+This package contains the nodes related to the navigation stack and the mapping nodes of our pioneer 2DX.

 **Keywords:** Pioneer, Swarm, MoveBase, Navigation, move_base